 Here’s a quick video that shows some of my thoughts on the device:

-The last video is a fun look at why saving your data in the cloud can be so useful, as Google destroys a handful of laptops:
+And here is a fun video from Google that shows why saving your data in the cloud can be so useful, as Google destroys a handful of laptops:

 It’s not too late to apply to get your own, which you can do at this site.
 They’ve probably given most of them away by now, but it can’t hurt to apply.
 Good luck!